charliecalvert/CloudNotes/Assignments/FirebaseStarter.md

 Now go up to the console, find your app, and view the **Deployment History**

+## Copy JS, CSS and Images

+Use the tools available, or modify them as necessary, to copy your CSS, JS and Images folders from the ApacheHelpers directory to your **firebase/public** directory.

+You should follow a few bsaics steps to make sure all the proper files are being loaded.
+In Chrome, press F12 to open the Developer Tools.
+Switch to the Network page.
+Refresh you page.
+If everything is set up correctly, there should be no red 404 errors for your GET statements.
+Instead, you should see 200 or 304 in the Status column.

 ## Turn it in

 Take a screenshot of what happens in your bash terminal when you deploy your application with the **firebase deploy** command.
 Attach the screenshot to your canvas assignment.
 Optionally show a screenshot of your site deployed on the firebase site.